Cryptozoology

 Age 27: In all senses, I have no shame.

-Age 28: I enter graduate school and ditch the Scorpio for a man with liquid brown eyes, like a doe.
+Age 28: I start grad school and ditch the Scorpio for a man with liquid eyes, like a doe.
 He smells good and pays for brunch.
 I decide this is it.

 Age 29: My brain is exercised daily, as well as my body.